fulldev319/ScribbleVet/README.md

 ## Future Improvements

-- Implement more sophisticated scoring logic to provide detailed feedback.
 - Add user authentication and the ability to save and review past quiz results.
 - Improve the user interface and user experience with additional design features and feedback messages.
 - Expand support for larger and more complex documents.